 If you help your garden to sustain itself wherever possible, you’ll automatically make things better for local wildlife.
 You’ll also reduce your carbon footprint; this will ultimately help wildlife beyond your own garden, and the planet in general.
 Easy ways to garden sustainably include recycling wherever possible, limiting plastic use, choosing peat free compost and collecting rainwater.
 I’ve got lots more sustainable gardening tips in my post on eco gardening.

 40. Create a stone pile

 Similar to a log pile, a pile of overlapping stones will provide a great backyard wildlife habitat for insects, amphibians and small mammals.

 A hedgehog house is a great place to leave hedgehog food, and it also provides somewhere for hedgehogs to shelter during the day, hibernate, or build a nest.
 When choosing your *hedgehog house, check it’s designed to keep predators out, and isn’t easy to tip over.
 Avoid products that are made from twigs or mesh, these can cause hedgehog spines to get stuck and trap the animal.

 42. Encourage natural pest control

 You will inevitably encounter pests in the garden, but there are lots of wildlife-friendly ways to deal with them that don’t involve chemicals.
 Prevention is definitely easier than cure here.
-Keep an eye on your plants so you can spot a pest problem early, and create physical barriers to deter slugs and snails with *copper tape or crushed eggshells.
+Keep an eye on your plants so you can spot a pest problem early, and create physical barriers to deter slugs and snails with *copper tape, crushed eggshells or garlic.
 By making your garden more wildlife friendly, you will also automatically attract wildlife to your garden that preys on the pests – so they will tackle the pest control for you!